 - your bank, building society or credit union account details

 - your National Insurance number

 - information about your housing, for example how much rent you pay

 - details of savings and any investments, for example- shares or premium bonds

 - details of how much you pay for childcare (if you’re applying for help towards childcare costs)

 You can also contact the Universal Credit helpline on Freephone 0800 328 9344 if you have questions about applying, or if you need information in alternative formats (for example Audio CD, braille or large print).

 The DWP have published a useful YouTube video that explains Universal Credit's online services.

-Under Universal Credit full service people in Scotland will have the option, after their first Universal Credit payment, to be paid monthly or twice monthly and have the housing costs in the Universal Credit award paid to themselves or their Landlord.
+Under Universal Credit full service people in Scotland will have the option to be paid monthly, or twice monthly, and have the housing costs in the Universal Credit award paid to themselves or their Landlord.

-The Money Advice Service website provides information on how to get ready for Universal Credit and offers online support for those claiming Universal Credit.
-For additional support and advice, telephone the Universal Credit freephone helpline on 0800 328 9344 or send a text to 0800 328 1344 (Monday to Friday - 8am to 6pm).
+The Money Advice Service website also provides information on how to get ready for Universal Credit and offers online support for those claiming Universal Credit.